kvalge/bibliotheca/README.md

 ### Main functionalities
 1. Add and edit library user.
-Role: user can have role as library user, librarian or administrator.
+Role: user can have role as librarian or library user.
 User: branching out from role every user have username and password.
 Branching to librarian and library-user.
 Librarian: to add, return all and delete librarian (id code as a unique identifier could be replaced with the number of a certificate of employment).
-Functionalities carried out by administrator.
 Library-user: to add, return all, return by id code (could be replaced with the library card number), delete library user.
 Functionalities carried out by librarian.
 2. Add and edit book.